shaunak1206/coe379l-project3/reports/Final_Report.md

 ### Data Source

-We used the **Amazon Fine Food Reviews** dataset, available on Hugging Face as `jhan21/amazon-food-reviews-dataset`.
+The primary dataset for this project is the **Amazon Fine Food Reviews** dataset, a publicly available collection of about five hundred sixty-eight thousand product reviews.
+Each record contains a detailed review text written by a customer and a shorter human-written summary that captures the main message of the review.
+The dataset is available on Hugging Face as `jhan21/amazon-food-reviews-dataset` and includes clearly labeled `Summary` and `Text` fields that can be used directly for supervised learning.
+Its size, structure, and availability make it ideal for training a model to map long-form text to shorter summaries.

 - **Original Size:** ~568,000 reviews spanning over 10 years (up to October 2012)
 - **Sampled Size:** 20,000 reviews (for computational efficiency)